broegaard/telemed/README.md

   * Also my [test-driven development diary](demo2/diary.md) is included in which I develop the system from scratch in about 14 hours, including the documentation effort.

+### PasteBin

+PasteBin is a rudimentary web server that allows storing and retrieving simple text, similar to a server based clipboard.

+PasteBin is explained in the separate [README](pastebin/README.md).

 How do I run TeleMed?
 ---